-The Crime and Disorder Act 1998 made it a statutory duty for local authorities to work with the Police and other partners to reduce and address crime and disorder in their areas.
+The Crime and Disorder Act 1998 made it a statutory duty for local authorities to work with the police and other partners to reduce and address crime and disorder in their areas.
 Amendments to this Act by the Police Reform Act 2002 and the Police and Justice Act 2006 placed a responsibility on Community Safety Partnerships (CSPs) to produce a plan detailing how they intend to tackle crime and disorder and community safety challenges within their area.

-East Herts Community Safety Partnership is responsible for addressing crime and disorder in East Herts.
-The new changes in legislation will enable East Herts Community Safety Partnership (CPS) to improve the ways in which community safety is addressed.
+East Herts Community Safety Partnership (CSP) is responsible for addressing crime and disorder in East Herts.
+The current legislation enables the CSP to improve the ways in which community safety is addressed.

-The CSP will be able to identify community safety priorities by:
+The CSP identifies community safety priorities by:

-- Producing an annual Strategic Assessment to identify priorities - Creating and implementing annual action plans to address emerging priorities. - More regular and frequent community consultation and engagement across the district analysis to provide a clear direction for addressing community safety issues within East Herts.
+- Producing an annual Strategic Assessment to identify priorities - Creating and implementing annual action plans to address emerging priorities - Conducting regular and frequent community consultation and engagement across the District